 Don’t be surprised if Social Security denies your claim for benefits.
-Most people’s initial claims are denied.
+Most people’s initial social security disability claims are denied.
 The real question is: What should you do now?
 If you’re in this kind of situation, you may use a Free Online Disability Case Evaluation to know more about your rights.

 One option is to submit a new disability application.
 The drawback of this approach, however, is that your new application will be considered by the same state Disability Determination Service (DDS) that denied your original claim.
 Simply re-applying does not improve your chances for a successful claim.